How to Build a Driver Retention Program That's Rock Solid

 First, let’s get clear on what exactly driver retention means.

 Truck driver retention means that you retain (as in keep) employed drivers for the long term.
 Many companies in the trucking industry are experiencing high turnover, which means drivers are leaving almost as frequently as they’re coming.
-It should be any company’s goal to improve its driver retention rate and reduce its driver turnover rate.
+Any company’s goal should be to improve its driver retention rate and reduce its driver turnover rate.

-The National Institute of Health estimates that over 50% of all truck drivers are “obese,” which puts them at a much higher risk of severe or even life-threatening symptoms if they catch COVID.
-This also means that many drivers suffer from health conditions that would make them more likely to stop driving and stay at home for the duration of the pandemic.
+The National Institute of Health estimates that over 50% of all truck drivers are “obese,” which puts them at a much higher risk of severe or even life-threatening conditions that would make them more likely to stop driving.

 Of course, this isn’t the only reason for a high turnover rate.
 Some of the other reasons include:

-Both numbers are alarming and suggest that if you currently have 100 drivers, only 10 of those would be the same next year.
+This number suggests that if a company has 100 drivers, only nine of them would stay with them through the next year.
 Considering that each new hire costs an average of $8,000 just to get them in the driver’s seat, not including their wage or fuel in the vehicle, losing and replacing all those drivers isn’t something you can ignore.

 If you were to hire 90 new drivers, it could cost you a whopping $720,000.
 You could spend a fraction of that figure generating and implementing driver retention programs and strategies, and still walk away with money in your pocket.